 Who is watching my child during the lesson?

 Your instructor takes on responsibility for the safety and location of your child throughout the entire 30 minute lesson.
-Please make sure to arrive a few minute before your lesson ends, so that your child can easily transition.
+Please make sure to arrive a few minutes before your lesson ends, so that your child may easily transition.
 While swimming in the recreation pool before or after your lessons, don’t assume someone else is watching your child.
-They are your responsibility and cannot be left alone until they are a minimum of 9 years of age, and a strong swimmer.
+Your child is your responsibility and may not be left alone until they are a minimum of 9 years of age, and a strong swimmer.